sonertari/SSLproxy/README.md

-If a description text is provided in the DESC field, it can be used with filtering rules to treat the user logged in from different locations, i.e. from different client IP addresses, separately.
+If a description text is provided in the DESC field, it can be used with filtering rules to treat the user logged in from different locations, i.e. from different client IP addresses, differently.

 If the UserAuth option is enabled, the user owner of the connection is appended at the end of the SSLproxy line, so that the listening program can